LSDOlab/atomics/docs/_src_docs/extensions_folder/new_output.rst

-Implementing a customized computation for preprocessing or postprocession or outputs
+Implementing a customized computation for preprocessing, postprocessing or outputs
 ------------------------------------------------------------------------------------------------

 This subsection explains how to implement a new customized computation.
-There are three types computations we defined in ATOmiCS toolbox:
+There are three types of computations we defined in the ATOmiCS toolbox:

    1) The computation that can be directly implemented using OpenMDAO An example can be the interpolation component for case study 3 in the paper.
-        In order to formulate this kind of components, the user need to refer to OpenMDAO documentation for the `explicit component <https://openmdao.org/newdocs/versions/latest/features/core_features/working_with_components/explicit_component.html>`_.
+        In order to formulate this kind of component, the user needs to refer to OpenMDAO documentation for the `explicit component <https://openmdao.org/newdocs/versions/latest/features/core_features/working_with_components/explicit_component.html>`_.

-        We summarize briefly this process in this documentation.
+        We briefly summarize this process in this documentation.
         Defining a customized explicit component requires writing a python class inherited from OpenMDAO ``ExplicitComponent`` There are four main functions inside the class: